Skip to content

 if vertex_name in self.vertex_set:

-return self._vertex_numeric_fields_map[vertex_name]
+return nmap[vertex_name]

 else: